Avro schemas#

 Read more about Avro schemas and types in the Avro specification.

-Adding units and description¶
+Adding units and description#

-The convention in Sasquatch is to add the units
+The convention in Sasquatch is to add the units and description keys in every field of the schema.

 {